godot-escoria/escoria-demo-game/docs/terrain.md

 Caveat: for some reason this method is currently very slow, so having many NPCs move around will probably kill performance.

+## Dynamic navigation

+You can attach `nav_poly_instance.gd` to multiple `NavigationPolygonInstance`s, give them `global_id`s and use `set_active` to toggle where you're allowed to move.

+Note that you should use pixel snapping or somesuch to share vertices between the polygons or they are not considered the same terrain.